kaaproject/kaa-rfcs/0001-data-collection-extension/README.md

 ---
 name: Data Collection Extension
-editor: Alexey Shmalko
+shortname: 1/DCE
 status: raw
+editor: Alexey Shmalko <ashmalko@cybervisiontech.com>
-contributors: Alexey Gamov
+contributors: Alexey Gamov <agamov@cybervisiontech.com>
 ---

 ## Introduction

 This document describes data collection extension.
-For general statements and principles refer to the [protocol design reference]().
+For general statements and principles refer to the [protocol design reference](/0002-kaa-protocol/README.md).

 The feature is intended to solve the problem of delivering collected data to a server for further processing e.g. storing the data, perform analytics and so on.